holepunchto/bare-module/README.md

 A module-relative resolution function which returns the URL string for the module.
 The `specifier` is a string which is resolved relative to the `parentURL` which is a WHATWG URL.

+#### `import.meta.addon(specifier = '.', parentURL = referrer.url)`

+Also used to import modules but specifically loads only addon modules. `specifier` is resolved relative to `parentURL` using the [addon resolution](https://github.com/holepunchto/bare-addon-resolve#algorithm) algorithm.

+Returns the exported module contents.

 ### Custom `require()`

 Creating a custom require allows one to create a preconfigured `require()`.
 This can be useful in scenarios such as a Read-Evaluate-Print-Loop (REPL) where the parent URL is set to a directory so requiring relative paths to work correctly.